Florida Restraint Injury Attorneys

 Improper use of restraints in nursing homes isn’t just an ethical issue.
 It’s also a legal one.

 At Ford, Dean & Rotundo, P.A., we have handled many elder abuse and neglect cases involving restraints.
-Our lawyers understand how to pursue accountability in these inexcusable situations.
+Our restraint injury lawyers in Florida understand how to pursue accountability in these inexcusable situations.

 What Exactly Are Restraints?